 The arrays that we baseline for both the 280\,GHz and 350\,GHz cameras and the corresponding bands in EoR-Spec are quite similar.
-The TiN/Ti/TiN KID antenna absorber is fed by a focal plane feedhorn that is coupled to a waveguide \citep{austermann/2018,duell/2020}.
-The absorber is fabricated over a backshort etched into a silicon on insulator (SOI) wafer for optimal detector quantum efficiency.
-The major differences between the camera arrays and EoR-Spec arrays are that the camera arrays will be sensed in two polarizations by distinct KIDs, while the two polarizations are tied together in the EoR-Spec arrays to detect total power through just one KID per feedhorn.
-For all arrays, we maximize the numbers of beams on the sky, consistent with efficient coupling to the astrophysical source and array read out limitations.
+Each element of the focal plane array consists of a feedhorn, which defines the received radiation pattern (beam), coupled to a waveguide terminated by the TiN/Ti/TiN inductor of a KID.
+The inductor is designed to efficiently absorb the waveguide EM wave. \citep{austermann/2018,duell/2020}.
+The absorber is fabricated over a backshort etched into a silicon-on-insulator (SOI) wafer for optimal detector quantum efficiency.
+The major differences between the camera arrays and EoR-Spec arrays are that the camera arrays will be sensed in two polarizations by distinct KIDs while the two polarizations are tied together in the EoR-Spec arrays to detect total power through just one KID per feedhorn.
+For all arrays, we maximize the numbers of beams on the sky, consistent with efficient coupling to the astrophysical source and array readout limitations.
 Table \ref{tab:sens} lists the detector counts for the five camera bands and the two EoR-Spec bands.
 More information about the \pcam instrument is available in \cite{vavagiakis/etal:2018} and \cite{choi20}.